pedrochanca/recommender-systems-playground/README.md

-# Graphs For Recommendation Experimentation
+# Graphs For Recommendation - Exploration

 In this repo, you will find different experiments on Graph-based models for recommendation systems.